vitaliiivanovspryker/neuron-ai/README.md

     public function instructions()
     {
+        return return new SystemPrompt(
-        return "Act as an expert of SEO (Search Engine Optimization). ".
+            background: ["Act as an expert of SEO (Search Engine Optimization)."]
+            steps: [
-            "Your role is to analyze a text of an article and provide suggestions ".
+                "Analyze a text of an article.",
-            "on how the content can be improved to get a better rank on Google search.";
+                "Provide suggestions on how the content can be improved to get a better rank on Google search."
+            ],
+            output: ["Structure your analysis in sections.
+One for each suggestion."]
+        );
     }

     public function tools(): array